Chungu365/PowerBI-Global-Electronics-Retailer-Dashboard/README.md

 ## Getting started

 1. Clone or download this repository.
-2. Open `Global Electronics Retailer.pbip` in [Power BI Desktop](https://www.microsoft.com/power-bi/) (recommended — no packaged signature, plays nicely with version control).
+2. Open `Global Electronics Retailer.box ` in [Power BI Desktop](https://www.microsoft.com/power-bi/) (recommended — no packaged signature, plays nicely with version control).
 3. Explore the four report pages via the left-hand menu, or use the filters to drill into a specific market.

 ## Key insight